Boffl/Boffl.github.io/README.md

-## Generate dog pictures for relaxation
+## Generate cat pictures to look at for relaxation
-fetches a random dog from the dog-API (thedogapi.com)
+fetches a random cat picture from the cats-as-a-sevice-API (thecatapi.com)